 From its creation, film has been an immensely powerful media force.
 It’s an art form that both reflects and defines societies and generations.
-From mega blockbusters that entertain the masses, to powerful heart-warming documentaries that uncover hidden truths.
-There are plenty of scholarship opportunities for students majoring in film fields, and here are just a few:
+From mega blockbusters that entertain the masses, to powerful heart-warming documentaries that uncover hidden truths, there are so many different ways film impacts us.
+Studying film in college is a great way to immerse yourself in the field, but college costs a lot of money.
+Well, we have good news.
+There are plenty of scholarships for film students, and here are just a few:

-NBC Universal partners with the American Indian College Fund to sponsor this scholarship opportunity, available to Native American students who are majoring in one of the following categories: journalism, media, broadcasting, film, television, and related fields.
+NBC Universal partners with the American Indian College Fund to sponsor this scholarship opportunity.
+The scholarship is available to Native American students majoring in one of the following categories: journalism, media, broadcasting, film, television, and related fields.

 To be eligible, students must be a registered member of a tribe, or a descendant of a grandparent in a tribe.
-Students must also be enrolled in a non-tribal college, have a 3.0 GPA minimum, and have an interest in a career related to media.
+Additionally, students need to be enrolled in non-tribal colleges, have at least a 3.0 GPA, and have an interest in a career related to media.

 Amount: Up to $7,000